Generic name: Melphalan hydrochloride

 Gastrointestinal disturbances such as nausea and vomiting, diarrhea, and oral ulceration occur infrequently.
 Hepatic disorders ranging from abnormal liver function tests to clinical manifestations such as hepatitis and jaundice have been reported.
 Hepatic veno-occlusive disease has been reported.

-Acute hypersensitivity reactions including anaphylaxis were reported in 2.4% of 425 patients receiving Melphalan Hydrochloride for Injection for myeloma (see WARNINGS).
+Acute hypersensitivity reactions including anaphylaxis were reported in 2.4% of 425 patients receiving Melphalan for myeloma (see WARNINGS).
 These reactions were characterized by urticaria, pruritus, edema, skin rashes, and in some patients, tachycardia, bronchospasm, dyspnea, and hypotension.
 These patients appeared to respond to antihistamine and corticosteroid therapy.
-If a hypersensitivity reaction occurs, IV or oral Melphalan should not be readministered since hypersensitivity reactions have also been reported with oral Melphalan.
+If a hypersensitivity reaction occurs, intravenous or oral Melphalan should not be readministered since hypersensitivity reactions have also been reported with oral Melphalan.
 Cardiac arrest has also been reported rarely in association with such reports.

 Other reported adverse reactions include skin hypersensitivity, skin ulceration at injection site, skin necrosis rarely requiring skin grafting, maculopapular rashes, vasculitis, alopecia, hemolytic anemia, allergic reaction, pulmonary fibrosis (including fatal outcomes), and interstitial pneumonitis.
 Temporary significant elevation of the blood urea has been seen in the early stages of therapy in patients with renal damage.
 Subjective and transient sensation of warmth and/or tingling.